deladriere/euro-modules/Talko/readme.md

 5:Spell the alphabet
 6:nato alphabet

-I plan to add a 7th bank with a large vocabulary and a 8th bank with weird sounds random mode
+I plan to add a 7th bank with a large vocabulary and a 8th bank with weird sounds or random mode

 ##CV

-CV signal change the words or phrases to be said
+CV signal choose the words or phrases to be said

 ##Gate